Steinberg groups as amalgams: Finite presentations

 \begin{proof}[Proof of theorem~\ref{thm-finite-presentation-of-pre-Steinberg-groups}\ref{item-finitely-generated-abelian-group-makes-St-finitely-presented}] We must show that if $R$ is finitely generated as an abelian group, then $\PSt_A(R)$ is finitely presented for any generalized Cartan matrix~$A$.
 Suppose $R$ is generated as an abelian group by $t_1,\dots,t_n$.
 Then $\PSt_A(R)$ is generated by the $S_i$ and $X_i(t_k)$, so it is finitely generated.
 Because $R$ is finitely generated as an abelian group, its multiplicative group $\Runits$ is also.
 At its heart, this is the Dirichlet unit theorem.
 See \cite[Cor.~7.5]{Lang} for the full result.
 Let $r_1,\dots,r_m$ be a set of generators for $\Runits$, closed under inversion.

 Let $N$ be the central subgroup of $\PSt_A(R)$ normally generated by all relators \eqref{eq-torus-relators-that-gives-Kac-Moody-group}.
 It is elementary and well-known that if a group is finitely generated, and a central quotient of it is finitely presented, then it is itself finitely presented.
+(See \cite[\S10.2]{Johnson} for the required background.)
 Therefore the finite presentability of $\PSt_A(R)$ will follow from that of $\PSt_A(R)/N$.
 The relators defining the latter group are \eqref{eq-def-of-What-Artin-relators}--\eqref{eq-collapse-to-PSt} and \eqref{eq-torus-relators-that-gives-Kac-Moody-group}.
 We will show that finitely many of them imply all the others.

 In the definition of $\What$, there are only finitely many relations \eqref{eq-def-of-What-Artin-relators}--\eqref{eq-def-of-What-commutators-of-squares-odd-case}.
 The addition rules \eqref{eq-additive-relators-in-root-groups} in $\U_i\iso R$ can be got by imposing finitely many relations on the $X_i(t_k)$.
 Relations \eqref{eq-S-i-squared-action-on-X-j}--\eqref{eq-S-i-X-j-relator-when-m-is-6} describe how certain words in the $S_i$ conjugate arbitrary $X_j(t)$.
 By the additivity of $X_j(t)$ in $t$, it suffices to impose only those with $t$ among $t_1,\dots,t_n$.
 The Chevalley relations \eqref{eq-Chevalley-relator-m=2}--\eqref{eq-Chevalley-relators-m=6-distant-short-and-long} may be imposed using only finitely many relations, because the Borel subgroup of any rank~$2$ Chevalley group over $R$ is polycyclic (since $R$ is).